 Examples of Terminal Falls

-Falls in terminals are an everyday risk for those workers employed in them.
-For example, in one tragic incident a worker died after falling 20 feet from the roof of a marine terminal warehouse.
-The worker was performing routine maintenance in cleaning out a chute-conveyor system, which involved walking across the roof of the warehouse.
+The worker was performing routine maintenance to clean out a chute-conveyor system, which involved walking across the warehouse’s roof.
 The roof collapsed when the worker stepped on a weak spot.
 This accident could have been prevented if the employer had kept the roof in good shape.

-In another incident, a marine terminal worker fell 15 feet into a large dumpster while working on a ship at port.
-Fortunately the man was rescued right away and suffered only a broken arm during the fall.
-In a similar incident a worker fell from a walkway.
-Luckily the fall was only seven feet and he suffered only minor injuries.
+Fortunately, the man was rescued immediately and suffered only a broken arm during the fall.
+In a similar incident, a worker fell from a walkway.
+Luckily, the fall was only seven feet, and he suffered only minor injuries.

-Terminal Workers’ Rights
+Terminal Workers’ Rights After a Fall